dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/08-Testing-and-Validation/01-Test-Environment-Setup/02-Configure-Hyper-V-Internal-Virtual-Switch-for-Test-Environment.md

 I will create an **Internal Virtual Switch** in Hyper-V and connecet the TST-AD-SRV VM to it.
 This allows communication between the host and the TST-AD-SRV VM while keeping the testing environment separated from the production network.

+This configuration ensures that testing Active Directory changes or system configurations will **not impact the production server environment**.

+---